| Home What's New Psychoanalytic Writings Psychotherapy Service Email Forums and Groups Process Press Links | Robert M. Young Online Writings

 himself and the other person; between himself and the outer world; between human and

 nonhuman, animate and inanimate, ingredients of the outer world; and so on (p.
 58).
+I now want to revert to Wallersteins distinction between what

 patients have in common and what is unique about them.
 This may seem a rather bland